rocky-linux/documentation/docs/labs/systems_administration_II/lab3-bootup_and_startup.md

 Even though the `systemctl disable` command can be used to disable services as you saw in the previous exercises, other `systemd` units (processes, services , daemons and so on) can stealthily re-enable a disabled service if needed.
 This can happen when a service depends on another [disabled] service.

-To ensure disabling of a `systemd` service unit and prevent accidental reactivation, you should mask the service.
+You should mask the service to ensure disabling of a `systemd` service unit and prevent accidental reactivation.

 1. Use `systemctl` to mask the `crond.service` and prevent any undesired reactivation, type: